mxunit/sublime-text-2-mxunit/README.md

 ### News
+ - May-12-2012:  Added completions for assertions and other MXUnit functions.

- - Jan-5-2012: Still unstable, but improving nicely.
+ - Jan-05-2012:  Still unstable, but improving nicely.
- - Jan-1-2012: Brand new, unstable, and likely has numerous issues
+ - Jan-01-2012:  Brand new, unstable, and likely has numerous issues